Harvard College Research Program (HCRP)

 If you are applying to HCRP to support continued work on an HCRP-funded project from a previous cycle, requirements are the same as those for a first-time applicant.
 Your research proposal should include a progress report and provide a specific plan for continued study.
 Recycled proposals which have already been supported by HCRP funding will not be considered.
 The letter from your faculty mentor should provide an overall evaluation of your performance and demonstrate a need for continued support.

-Priority for summer HCPR funding is given to those who have not previously received the summer HCRP award.
+Priority for summer HCRP funding is given to those who have not previously received the summer HCRP award.

 The HCRP application consists of several required components.
 All materials must be submitted through the Harvard University Funding Portal and are due by the deadline.